AI-Assisted Reverse Engineering of the PMR-171 Programming Interface

 My contribution was:

-- Hardware: Connected the radio, captured UART traffic, ran tests
+- Hardware: Connected the radio, captured UART traffic with software tools, ran tests

 - Review: Verified findings against actual radio behavior